-Over the last few years, attorneys have been targeting small businesses and their websites for not being “ADA Compliant.”
+Attorneys continue to target small businesses, including insurance agents, and their websites for not being “ADA Compliant.”

-Title III of the Americans with Disabilities Act (ADA) requires that businesses and nonprofit services providers make accessibility accommodations to enable the disabled public to access the same services as clients who are not disabled.
+Title III of the Americans with Disabilities Act (ADA) requires that businesses and non-profit service providers make accessibility accommodations to enable the disabled public to access the same services as clients who are not disabled.
 This includes electronic media and websites.
-While the ADA applies to businesses with 15 or more employees, even smaller companies can benefit from ensuring their websites are ADA compliant.
+While the ADA applies to businesses with 15 or more employees, even smaller companies can benefit from ensuring their websites are ADA-compliant.
 Doing so opens your company up to more potential clients and limits liability.
-Web developers should include ADA compliant features in the original site and application plans.
+Web developers should include ADA-compliant features in the original site and application plans.

 - Neilson Marketing Services has an ADA Compliant Service that can be added to your existing website.